Ayush-Shukla02/YumYumYard/README.md

 ## Features to Add:

--   Check if the user is admin user then display the dashboard option else do not display
+-   [DONE] Check if the user is admin user then display the dashboard option else do not display

-    -   This can be done by taking a state as `isAdmin` in the redux and checking it everytime dashboard is used.
+-   Navigate to Menu when clicking the `Order Now` button on the home page

--   Add the menu page
+-   Shift the products to the menu page
 -   Add the About page
 -   Add the Services Page
+-   Add the Profile Page

 ## While Deploying